Skip to main content

 If you run into issues while integrating with the MCP server, this guide can help.
-It covers the most common problems users encounter and offers steps to help you resolve them quickly.
+It covers the most common problems you may encounter and offers steps to help you resolve them quickly.

 These problems usually occur early, during initial setup or while trying to connect using OAuth or API keys.

-What this means: The MCP server is not responding, or you are unable to establish a connection:
+What this means: The MCP server is not responding, or you are unable to establish a connection.
+What to do:

 • Confirm that you are using the correct endpoint: